-A framework for Observing System Simulation Experiments (OSSEs) based on the ensemble square-root Kalman filter (EnSRF) technique for assimilating data from more than one radar network is described.
-The system is tested by assimilating simulated radial velocity and reflectivity data from a WSR-88D radar and a network of four low-cost radars planned for the Oklahoma test-bed by the new NSF Engineering Research Center, CASA (Collaborative Adaptive Sensing of the Atmosphere).
-Such networks are to adaptively probe the lower atmosphere that is often missed by the existing WSR-88D radar network, so as to improve the detection of low-level hazardous weather events and to provide more complete data for the initialization of numerical weather prediction models.
+A framework for Observing System Simulation Experiments (OSSEs) based on the ensemble square root Kalman filter (EnSRF) technique for assimilating data from more than one radar network is described.
+The system is tested by assimilating simulated radial velocity and reflectivity data from a Weather Surveillance Radar-1988 Doppler (WSR-88D) radar and a network of four low-cost radars planned for the Oklahoma test bed by the new National Science Foundation (NSF) Engineering Research Center for Collaborative Adaptive Sensing of the Atmosphere (CASA).
+Such networks are meant to adaptively probe the lower atmosphere that is often missed by the existing WSR-88D radar network, so as to improve the detection of low-level hazardous weather events and to provide more complete data for the initialization of numerical weather prediction models.

 Different from earlier OSSE work with ensemble Kalman filters, the radar data are sampled on the radar elevation levels and a more realistic forward operator based on the Gaussian power-gain function is used.
-A stretched vertical grid with high vertical resolution near ground allows for a better examination of the impact of low-level data.
-Furthermore, the impacts of storm propagation and higher volume scan frequencies up to one volume scan per minute on the quality of analysis are examined, using a domain of sufficient size.
-The generally good analysis compared to our earlier work indicates that the filter can effectively handle the nonuniform-resolution data on the radar elevation levels.
+A stretched vertical grid with high vertical resolution near the ground allows for a better examination of the impact of low-level data.
+Furthermore, the impacts of storm propagation and higher-volume scan frequencies up to one volume scan per minute on the quality of analysis are examined, using a domain of a sufficient size.
+The generally good analysis compared to earlier work indicates that the filter can effectively handle the non-uniform-resolution data on the radar elevation levels.